arjunb277/Zephyr-RTOS-/README.txt

 Step 4: In order to build the application use the following steps:

-        cd to zephyr/samples/measure_43
+        cd to zephyr/samples/"file_name"
         mkdir build && cd build
         cmake -DBOARD=galileo ..
         make

-Step 5: copy file zephyr.strip from measure/build/zephyr to the SD CARD.
+Step 5: Copy file zephyr.strip from "file_name"/build/zephyr to the SD CARD.

 Step 6: Connect the IO pins on the galieo as following: